Abonaventure/ORB_SLAM3_AR-for-Android/README.md

 ## Notice
 We thank the great contribution of [@muziyongshixin](https://github.com/muziyongshixin/ORB-SLAM2-based-AR-on-Android).

-**This project may be out of date**, and I am not work on SLAM for a long time, so you can disscuss with [@Abonaventure](https://github.com/Abonaventure/ORB_SLAM3_AR-for-Android) if you have any issues or questions.
+**This project is simple and basic**, and I am focus on SLAM algorithm, so you can disscuss with [@Abonaventure](https://github.com/Abonaventure/ORB_SLAM3_AR-for-Android) or bonaventure@163.com if you have any issues or questions.

 ## Demo Videos